 My hobbies include running, barre classes, and exercise of all kinds.
 In the spring and summer, mostly likely l can be found at a Brewers game with friends and family.
 Being passionate about animals, I also studied and now teach veterinary spinal manipulation.
 I love being able to adjust every member of the family, including the four legged ones!

 I am excited to begin my chiropractic career in the community that I have called home for most of my life.
 I was raised in Oconomowoc Wisconsin with my three younger siblings.
 Our family was always on the go, as we were all heavily involved in athletics.
 As a family, we have been a part of the Pewaukee Lake Water-ski team on and off over the past 15 years.
-In my free time, I enjoy golfing, fishing, and being active.
+In my free time I enjoy golfing, fishing, and waterskiing.

-After graduating from Lake Country Lutheran High School, I pursued a degree in biomedical sciences at Concordia University Wisconsin, where I continued my athletic career as a track and field athlete.
-I gravitated towards the field events and competed in pole vault, long jump, triple jump, and javelin.
+After graduating from Lake Country Lutheran high school in 2015, I earned a degree in biomedical sciences at Concordia University Wisconsin.
+At CUW, I continued my athletic career as a track and field athlete and competed in pole vault, long jump, triple jump, and javelin.
 I worked closely with my coaches and athletic trainers throughout my time at CUW, developing a deeper appreciation for athletics.
-After graduating, I chose to pursue a career in chiropractic care to help other athletes like myself but also to help people of all backgrounds to achieve a state of wellness.
-I will graduate from Palmer College of Chiropractic this upcoming October and look forward to seeing each of you during my preceptorship in July through October at Shepherd Chiropractic Clinic.
+I chose to pursue a career in chiropractic care to help other athletes like myself but also to help people of all backgrounds to live to their full potential.
+I graduated with honors from Palmer College of Chiropractic in October 2022 with an award for academic excellence.
+I look forward to working with the team at Shepherd Chiropractic Clinic.